Back to Blog

 FAQ: Generative Engine Optimization

 What is GEO?
-GEO (Generative Engine Optimization) is optimizing content to be cited by AI systems like ChatGPT, Perplexity, and Google AI Overviews.
-It focuses on making content quotable and extractable, not just ranking well.
+GEO (Generative Engine Optimization) is the practice of optimizing content to be cited by AI systems like ChatGPT, Perplexity, Claude, and Google AI Overviews.
+It focuses on making content quotable, extractable, and authoritative enough for AI to reference, rather than just ranking in traditional search results.

 Does GEO replace SEO?
 No. GEO complements SEO.
-SEO gets you rankings; GEO gets you cited.
-Most content strategies need both, with emphasis varying by query type (informational vs transactional).
+SEO gets you rankings, GEO gets you cited.
+Most content strategies need both, with emphasis varying by query type.
+SEO matters more for transactional, brand, and local queries.
+GEO matters more for informational and research-phase queries, which dominate the top of funnel for B2B content.

 Which AI search engines should I optimize for?
-Start with ChatGPT (largest user base) and Google AI Overviews (appears in 88% of informational queries).
-Perplexity is growing fast for research-oriented users.
-Claude is smaller but valued by technical audiences.
+Start with ChatGPT (largest user base, 800M weekly active users) and Google AI Overviews (appears on 88% of informational queries).
+Perplexity is fastest-growing for research-oriented users.
+Cross-platform citation overlap is only 12%, so optimizing for one platform does not automatically work for others.
+Multi-platform optimization with comprehensive, well-cited content is the durable strategy.

 Can I optimize existing content for GEO?
 Yes.
-Audit existing posts for: answer-first structure, source citations, quotable passages, and updated timestamps.
-Adding these elements to high-performing SEO content often yields quick GEO wins.
+Audit existing posts for: answer-first structure in the first 100 words, source citations every 150-200 words, quotable passages of 40-60 words, FAQPage schema where applicable, and updated dateModified.
+Adding these to already-ranking SEO content often yields quick GEO wins, since AI engines weight pages that already perform in search.

 Getting Started with GEO